 - Avoid being around people who are sick.
 Don’t kiss, hug or share cups or silverware with others.

-- Practice social distancing (maintaining at least 6 ft. between you and other people)
+- Practice social distancing (maintaining at least 6 ft. between you and other people, even while wearing a mask)

 - Don’t shake hands with others